 Physical pedigree Rav’s old man was a boxer.
 Very slick and he had guts.
 Number five in the world.
 That’s not too bad is it, considering he wasn’t really much more than a blown-up light-heavyweight.
 He used to fight drunk.
 Pretty good too in a way, but horseshit really.
 It’s the reason Rav often eschews his bat, placing his trust in his naked forearms to carve fast balls to the boundary, a style described by Wolverhampton’s Star and Express as ‘absolutely bostin yampy’.

 A key member of the Green Sox since the club’s foundation, Stewart Agnew has been involved in some of the club’s least embarrassing defeats and has even invented an pioneering unyielding fielding system known as Agnew’s Laps.
 Raised North of the border, this noble Scot found early fame as cross country runner, unsuccessful Pointless applicant and Lager Enthusiast.
-The only member of the club to have created his own board game based on the noble code of the samurai, Stewart is also the only member of the club to have never won a single game of the game he has personally created.
-Bravely overcoming his fear of flying with rampant yellow fever, Stewart spent a peripatetic year in China, teaching, exploring, learning and attempting to get a game of Pokey Pokey going.
+The only member of the club to have created his own board game based on the noble code of the samurai Stewart has never won a single match of the game he has personally created.
+Bravely overcoming his fear of flying, Stewart spent a peripatetic year in China, teaching, exploring, learning and attempting to get a game of Pokey Pokey going.

-Physical pedigree: One of the most natural sportsmen at the club, Stewart’s debut for the club witnessed the most sustained bit of counter hitting ever witnessed at Belair park as he crashed successive sixes back over the bowler’s head, despite not wearing his glasses, not understanding the rules or even facing in the right direction.
-Starting out as the Scottish Chris Gayle since then his style has gone the Full Boycott with his trademark shot ‘The Sentinel’ ready to be deployed if things get a little hairy.
-A key and much loved member of of the squad , injuries have cruelly ruled him out of many appearances in the last few seasons but he’s still found time to turn up and play a forty over game in his girlfriend’s pyjamas.
+Physical pedigree: One of the most natural sportsmen at the club, Stewart’s debut for the club witnessed the most sustained bit of counter hitting ever witnessed at Belair Park as he crashed successive sixes back over the bowler’s head, despite not wearing his glasses, not understanding the rules, nor even facing in the right direction.
+Starting out as the Scottish Chris Gayle his style has since gone full Boycott with his trademark shot ‘The Sentinel’ ready to be deployed if things get a little hairy.
+A much loved member of the squad, injuries have cruelly ruled him out of appearances in recent seasons but he’s still found time to turn up and play a forty over game in his girlfriend’s pyjamas.
 When asked to provide comment on this sartorial depravity, The Rotherhithe Advertiser led with ‘Oh my lord, I wish I could un-see that’.

 Andrew first caught the public imagination in 1972, when he demanded of the midwife that had just that moment delivered him a full inquiry and lessons learned exercise into just what the fuck he was doing here, how much it was costing the taxpayer for him to be born and wouldn’t it be more efficient if he had stayed where he was anyway.
 Having explained all this he hunched his shoulders to his ears, blew out his cheeks and said ‘we are where we are’.
 Raised in the shadow of a petrol station/Chinese restaurant and a highly successful older brother (Cobbler), Andrew is as a result unable to emerge into direct sunlight without a large hat, judicious amounts of suncream, the lingering smell of diesel and chow mein and a full session of intensive family therapy.